AdobeDocs/marketo-measure.en/help/bi-report-templates/marketo-measure-report-template-power-bi.md

 ### Relationships and Data Flow {#relationships-and-data-flow}

-Event data, used for creating touchpoints, is stored in the Session, Task, Event, Activity, and Campaign Member tables.
+Event data, used for creating touchpoints, is stored in the [!UICONTROL Session], [!UICONTROL Task], [!UICONTROL Event], [!UICONTROL Activity], and Campaign Member tables.
 These event tables join to the Touchpoint table via their respective IDs, and if the event resulted in a touchpoint, details are stored in the Touchpoint table.

 Lead Touchpoints and Attribution Touchpoints are stored in their own tables, with a link to the Touchpoint table.
 Most dimensional data for Lead and Attribution Touchpoints is sourced from their link to the corresponding Touchpoint.